harshpatel1242/MLOps_Deployment/README.md

 # MLOps Deployment Project 🚀

-This project implements a modular approach for machine learning operations (MLOps) using various tools and services.
-Below are the key components and tools used in this project:
+This project implements a modular object-oriented Pythonic approach to writing code, creating files like `config.yaml`, a utils file, and a configuration manager file to handle all configurations.
+Additionally, a components folder was created for strategies and two pipelines were implemented: training and prediction.
+The training pipeline includes data ingestion, base model creation, model training, and evaluation.

+DVC orchestrates the pipeline, while MLflow manages model registry.
+Two images are included: one for all model experiments and one for model comparison.
+Docker is used for containerization.
+GitHub Actions and runners facilitate CI/CD, followed by deployment on AWS with EC2 and ECR.

 ## Modular Approach 🔧

-The project follows a modular approach, organized into components and pipelines.
-It includes:
+The project follows a modular approach, organized into components and pipelines:

 - **Config YAML File:** Contains configuration parameters for the project.
 - **Components:** Individual modules or functions that perform specific tasks.